vicBuilds/Results-Admin/README.md

 ## Installation
 To run the interactive dashboard on your local machine, follow these steps:

-1. Clone the repository: git clone <repository_url>
+1. Clone the repository: git clone https://github.com/vicBuilds/Results-Admin.git

 2. Navigate to the project directory: cd panel-datavinci